lyon-fnal/AdamPlutoNotebooks/Notes.md

 docker run -p 127.0.0.1:5000:5000 -e PORT=5000 registry.heroku.com/enigmatic-dawn-62308/web
 ```

 Then connect your browser to `localhost:5000`.
+Remember that any changes you make to the notebook will be lost when you exit the container, unless the notebook is on a volume you've mounted from your host filesystem.

 ## Other solutions considered